Blady-Com/gnoga/docs/user_guide.md

 1. In the On_Connect procedure check if there has already been a connection and if a reconnect is tried return a view that indicates application is already running.

-2. If limitting to only one main window, use that windows On_Destroy event to tell the application to shut down using Gnoga.Application.Multi_Connect.End_Application if not provide some other way to exit the application or track if all connections are closed.
+2. If limiting to only one main window, use that windows On_Destroy event to tell the application to shut down using Gnoga.Application.Multi_Connect.End_Application if not provide some other way to exit the application or track if all connections are closed.

 3. Limit connections to the local machine only, In initialize use Initialize (Host => "127.0.0.1");